redox-os/rfcs/text/0000-sysv-shm.md

 ### int shmget(key_t key, size_t size, int shmflg)
 Get the id of the new or already existing shared memory segment.

+If key is the value of IPC_PRIVATE it means the segment is not to be shared and IPC_CREAT is implied.

 A dictionary is used to keep the links between assigned shm ids and allocated segments `HashMap<u64, usize>`.
 The behavior of the function depends on the `shmflg` as follows: